 How To Season This Burnt Ends Recipe

 Before you fire up the grill we've got to season the chuck roast.
-Joey from Red Meat Lover likes to spread yellow mustard on this chuck roast and season with a combination of kosher salt, black pepper, garlic powder, onion powder, ground sage, paprika, and ground beef broth bouillon.
+Joey from Red Meat Lover likes to spread yellow mustard on this chuck roast before seasoning.
+As he explains, mustard helps the seasonings to stick but doesn't change the flavor in the end; by the time the burnt ends are cooked, no mustard flavor will remain.
+After spreading mustard on, he seasons with a combination of kosher salt, black pepper, garlic powder, onion powder, ground sage, paprika, and ground beef broth bouillon.
+This combo will promote flavor and help the burnt ends to form their crispy bark that's so distinctive of this BBQ dish.

 Preheat your smoker, pellet grill, or charcoal grill fitted with wood chips for smoking to 225 degrees F. Add the chuck roast on indirect heat and smoke until the meat reaches an internal temperature of 165 degrees F. This usually takes an hour per pound of meat, so the cooking time for a three-pound roast is about three hours.